Table of Contents

 Executable codes in the Questaal suite

-The Questaal family of executable programs share a common, elegant input system and has features of a programming language.
+The Questaal family consists of a large number of executables, and some interfaces to DMFT not contained in Questaal itself.
+Most of executable programs share a common, elegant input system, which has features of a programming language.
 This reference manual defines the syntax of categories and tokens that make up an input file.
 The family consists of the following:

 blm: an input file generator, given structural information.
 Many of the tutorials use blm.